-Directors who, at the time of their appointment, do not hold any executive position or perform any executive functions in the Company, or in another Group company, will not be able to perform any executive functions unless they first resign their directorship, even though they may subsequently remain eligible for the position.
+Directors who, at the time of their appointment, do not hold any executive position or perform any executive functions in the company, or in another Group company, will not be able to perform any executive functions unless they first resign their directorship, even though they may subsequently remain eligible for the position.

-eligible for the p position.

-when the shareholder that appointed them sells their shareholding.
-When a shareholder reduces their nominee directors that they have appointed must resign.
+Nominee directors must also tender their resignations when the shareholder that appointed them sells their shareholding.
+When a shareholder reduces their shareholding, a proportionally equivalent number of nominee directors that they have appointed must resign.

-MAPFRE's Indep pendent Board Directors must also to nder their resignation when they have held office for consecutive 12 years.

 C.1.20 Are reinforced majorities required, aside from legal majorities, for any type of resolution?

+MAPFRE's Independent Board Directors must also tender their resignations when they have held office for 12 consecutive years.

-[ ] [√] Yes No
+[] [√] Yes No

-If so, describe the differen ices.
+If so, describe the differences.

-C.1.21 Explain whether there are appointed chairman of the specific requirements, other than those regarding board directors, to be ne board.
+C.1.21 Explain whether there are specific requirements, other than those regarding board directors, to be appointed chairman of the board.

+[√] Yes

-[√] [] Yes No
+[] No

-Requirements description

-has the status of Directors. of most senior management represer Regulations of the MAPFRE Board of Directors, the position of Chairman must go to an executive director what tative, and such a designation requires the favorable vote of two thirds of the members of the Board of aws or the Board regulations establish any age limit for directors:
+In accordance with the provisions of Article 5 of the Regulations of the MAPFRE Board of Directors, the position of Chairman must be held by an executive director who has the status of most senior management representative, and such a designation requires the favorable vote of two-thirds of the members of the Board of Directors.

+C.1.22 Indicate whether the bylaws or the Board regulations establish any age limit for directors:

+[√] Yes [] No

-[ \] Yes No Age limit
+Age limit

-Ch airman and CEO 65
+Chairman 65

-anaging Director 65
+Managing Director 65

 Board Director 70

-C.1.23 • aws or the Board's regulations establish a limited mandate or other stricter egally provided for independent directors, other than that established in the
+C.1.23 Indicate whether the bylaws or the Board's regulations establish a limited mandate or other stricter requirements than those legally provided for independent directors, other than that established in the regulations:

-[ ] [√] Yes No